 The WaterFire Salute to Veterans Opening Ceremonies will consist of two parts.
-The Opening Ceremonies begin at 4:00 pm at the RI State House with a speaking led by local representatives and a keynote speaker
+The Opening Ceremonies at the RI State House with a speaking led by local representatives and a keynote speaker

-Starting at 5:45 pm 150 Veterans will march from the State House steps to Waterplace Park Basin led by the Rhode Island Professional Firefighters Pipes and Drums.
-This will be followed immediately at 6:00 pm Salute to Veterans Lighting Ceremony in Waterplace Basin with performances by military bands.
+Starting before sunset 150 Veterans march from the State House steps to Waterplace Park Basin led by the Rhode Island Professional Firefighters Pipes and Drums.
+This procession is followed immediately by the Salute to Veterans Lighting Ceremony in Waterplace Basin with performances by military bands.

 WaterFire Salute to Veterans Resource Fair and Special Events

-From 3:00 – 9:00 pm there will be a display of classic and current Military Vehicles on the College Street Bridge.
+From 3:00 – 9:00 p.m., there is typically a display of classic and current Military Vehicles on the College Street Bridge.

 Sunset – 9:00 pm Memorial Tributes and Dedications in Memorial Park.
 Monuments will be lit in honor of all of our Veterans.
 Wreaths will be placed at the World War, WWII, and Korean War memorials.
 Starting at approximately 6:35 pm buglers will play taps throughout Memorial Park.
 Read more about the Memorial Tributes and Dedications in Memorial Park.